Mouwrice/DrumPy/README.md

 > [!NOTE]
 > Although the docker image is available, it requires some additional steps to be able to run it properly.
-> As It requires a webcam and display to be made available to the container.
+> As it requires a webcam and display to be made available to the container.
 This seems to be especially difficult
 > on Windows.

 ```shell